kamilprz/blog/_posts/2025-04-12-Generative-AI-Consequences.md

 This section will discuss the significance of setting the right goals for learning models, and how these can lead to unforseen side-effects.

+## Ethical Concerns

+This section will discuss ethical concerns about AI such as power consumption, data sourcing and labelling, bias and the issues in regulating these topics.

 ## Mastery of Craft

 This section will discuss the importance of learning on an individual and societal level, and how AI is beginning to disrupt the scene.